syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 ### Simple Mail merge with Group

-You can perform a Mail merge with the group to append multiple records from the data source into a single document.
-The group is a part of the document enclosed by two special merge fields named «TableStart:TableName» and «TableEnd:TableName»
+You can perform a Mail merge with a group to append multiple records from the data source into a single document.
+The group is a part of the document enclosed by two special merge fields named «TableStart:TableName» and «TableEnd:TableName».

 * «TableStart:TableName»: Denotes the start of the group.
 * «TableEnd:TableName»: Denotes the end of the group.

 The region between these two merge fields gets repeated for every record from the data source.

-For example – let’s consider that you have a template document as shown.
+For example, let’s consider that you have a template document as shown.

 ![Simple Mail merge with Group input document](GettingStarted_images/GettingStarted_img4.png)